-With Thanksgiving right around the corner, it’s a good idea to start planning for the day now.
-When figuring out travel plans, your dinner menu, grocery shopping trip, and how to keep Aunt Dee away from Grandpa Bob the last thing you need is to be worrying about how to keep your health in check!
+With Thanksgiving right around the corner, it is a good idea to start planning for the day now.
+When figuring out travel plans, the dinner menu, your grocery shopping trip, and how to keep Aunt Dee away from Grandpa Bob the last thing you need is to be worrying about how to keep your health in check!

 At True Citrus, we understand.
 We've come up with some tips that will not only get you through the holiday season, but make it healthier and more enjoyable than ever!

 How to Stay Healthy and Happy This Thanksgiving

 You might think about skipping breakfast since you'll be eating a big meal later in the day, but don't!
 Choose a nutrient-rich high protein meal and you won't go into dinner starving (and ready to eat the entire turkey).

 Thanksgiving day can be very stressful.
 Starting the day with a calming practice like meditation, or even going for a quick run first thing will help lay the groundwork for a successful and positive day.